BoyoLabs/Programming-and-Scripting/README.md

-# webApps
+# Programming and Scripting

-This repo is all about my webapps.
-Single Page Apps (SPAs) are the focus.
+This repo is dedicated to my single page web apps, programming and other scripting.

 ---